 COO, Scottish Student Sport

 Donating to or sponsoring the British Inspiration Trust will help enable us to improve young adult mental health and fitness in the uk through our BRIT Challenges.

 Donations and sponsors fund our operational costs and enable our BRIT Challenges to engage students in every university and college in the UK.
-Through the relationships we continue to build with universities, colleges and student unions, together we will encourage the millions of students and staff in the UK to take part in our BRIT 2021 Challenge.
+Through the relationships we continue to build with universities, colleges and student unions, together we will encourage the millions of students and staff in the UK to take part in our annual BRIT Challenge.

 We hope that donors, philanthropists, businesses and corporations see the potential UK-wide impact we can have on raising funds for our partner mental health charities and improving young adult mental health and fitness; both of which are vitally important during the COVID-19 pandemic in the short, medium and long-term.